Structure-preserving numerical schemes for Lindblad equations: Introduction

 \section{Introduction}

-The study of \emph{open quantum systems} \cite{breuer_theory_2007}, which describe and characterize the evolution of a quantum system interacting with the environment, is a central topic in quantum physics, physical chemistry, and information theory.
-Under the assumption of weak system-environment coupling, Lindblad equation is a widely used quantum master equation to approximate the dynamical evolution of the system \cite{breuer_theory_2007,davies_markovian_1974}.
-It is also well-known that the generator of a completely positive (CP) trace-preserving semigroup dynamics must have the Lindbladian form \cite{lindblad_generators_1976,gorini_completely_1976}; a very recent introductory paper on Lindblad equation could be found in \cite{manzano_short_2020}.
+The study of open quantum systems \cite{breuer_theory_2007}, which describe and characterize the evolution of a quantum system interacting with its environment, is an essential topic in quantum physics, physical chemistry, and information theory.
+Under the assumption of weak system-environment coupling, the Lindblad equation is a widely used quantum master equation that approximates the dynamical evolution of the system \cite{breuer_theory_2007,davies_markovian_1974}.
+It is also well-known that the generator of a completely positive (CP) trace-preserving semigroup dynamics must have the Lindbladian form \cite{lindblad_generators_1976,gorini_completely_1976}.
+Lindblad equations have been widely studied in many scientific fields, including but not limited to, quantum optics \cite{briegel_quantum_1993,carmichael_open_1993}, quantum computation \cite{verstraete_quantum_2009,chi_quantum_2023}, entropy production and thermodynamics \cite{spohn_entropy_1978,alicki_introduction_2018}, superconductivity \cite{kosov_lindblad_2011}.
+A recent introductory paper on Lindblad equation could be found in \cite{manzano_short_2020}.

 The generic form of Lindblad equation is given as follows \cite{lindblad_generators_1976,gorini_completely_1976}: